African Rhinos

 Wildlife in Africa

-White rhinos live on Africa's grassy plains, where they sometimes gather in groups of as many as a dozen individuals.
+White rhinos live on Africa's grassy plains, mainly in the African Savannah, where they sometimes gather in groups of as many as a dozen individuals.
 Females reproduce only every two and a half to five years.
 Their single calf does not live on its own until it is about three years old.

 Under the hot African sun, white rhinos take cover by lying in the shade.
 Rhinos are also wallowers.
 They find a suitable water hole and roll in its mud, coating their skin with a natural bug repellent and sunblock.
 Rhinos have sharp hearing and a keen sense of smell.
 They may find one another by following the trail of scent each enormous animal leaves behind it on the landscape.